robottwo/gsh/README.md

 That said, if you can try it out and provide feedback, that would help make gsh more useful!

-## Main Features
+## Goals

+- POSIX-compatibility: you shouldn't need to learn a new shell language to adopt gsh
-gsh is a POSIX-compatible shell that leverages generative AI to provide intelligent assistance to the user.
+- Embrace AI: gsh is designed from the ground up for the generative AI era to provide you with intelligent assistance at the right place, right time

-It is designed to be a drop-in replacement for bash or zsh, with the following features:
+- Privacy: gsh should allow you to use AI without compromising privacy
+- Customizability: gsh is _your_ shell.
+You should be able to configure it to your liking
+- Extensibility: gsh should allow the community to build and share extensions to make it more useful

+## But what does being "generative" mean?

 ### Generative suggestion of shell commands